RTimothyEdwards/open_pdks/README.md

-There is a top-level Makefile but generally it is recommended to cd to the directory for the target foundry process and follow the instructions in the README file there.
+There is a top-level Makefile but generally it is recommended to cd to the directory for the target foundry process and follow the instructions in the README file there (e.g., sky130/README).

 Also see the website at http://opencircuitdesign.com/open_pdks